ReMyndAI/extensions/README.md

 - `name`: Your extension's name.
 - `description`: A description for your extension.
 - `version`: The extension's current version number.
-- `minLayer1Version`: The minimum version of Layer1 supported by this extension.
+- `minReMyndVersion`: The minimum version of ReMynd supported by this extension.
 This should generally not be changed.

 Do not edit the `manifest.json` file directly; instead update your extension's name, description and version in the Extension Manager UI.